Measure the inside of the child’s arm from the wrist to just below the armpit for the length.

 PEDIATRIC MEDICAL SOLUTIONS

 Snuggle Wraps pediatric arm immobilizers are the cool and comfortable solutions for when your child is required to wear arm restraints.
 Wearing arm restraints isn't one of the joys of life, but it is our goal to help make that experience easier and more comfortable.
-Snuggle Wraps are not thick, hot and bulky like other No no's arm restraints or No no's arm immobilizers.
+Snuggle Wraps are not thick, hot and bulky like other arm restraints or arm immobilizers.
 The cool ventilated areas allow air flow to the skin which actually provides the feel of not wearing arm restraints other than not being able to bend your arms.
 Your baby will be cooler and more comfortable.
-Arm immobilizers are often referred to as other names such as No no's, arm restraints, arm splints, elbow immobilizers, arm braces, etc. They are commonly used following cleft lip and palate surgery.
+Arm immobilizers are often referred to as other names such as arm restraints, arm splints, elbow immobilizers, arm braces, etc. They are commonly used following cleft lip and palate surgery.